Kubernetes

 Rego policy examples

-To illustrate Rego code in action, here’s a look at policies that support some common use cases for OPA in Kubernetes.
+To illustrate Rego code in action, here’s a look at policies that support some common use cases for OPA in Kubernetes and show how to enforce policies on all the resources covered by a selected match block.

 apiVersion: templates.gatekeeper.sh/v1beta1